10 L-Glutamine Health Benefits And Its Sources

 Image: IStock

 Glutamine is available in plant and animal sources, though the amino acid from the animal sources is not as easily digestible.
-The sources of glutamine include:
+Here are some glutamine-rich foods that can include in your diet:

 • Bone broth